wanx-troopers/wanx-troopers.github.io/svi.md

 > comfyui there is an inversion of the binary mask before sending it to the model - super intuitive

 ### SVI-Film

+`WanImageToVideo` node happens to construct the masks and latents properly for SVI-Film, no custom nodes are necessary.

 > in native comfyui it's black mask is unchanged;
 > in native you send black masks for the overlap frames and white for the rest;